Skip to main content

 CAUTION

 The security agents and prompts in HVE Core are assistive tools only.
 They do not replace professional security tooling (SAST, DAST, SCA, penetration testing, compliance scanners) or qualified human review.
-All AI-generated security plans, threat models, risk registers, and incident response runbooks must be reviewed and validated by qualified security professionals before use.
+All AI-generated security plans, security models, risk registers, and incident response runbooks must be reviewed and validated by qualified security professionals before use.
 AI outputs may contain inaccuracies, miss critical threats, or produce recommendations that are incomplete or inappropriate for your environment.
 Never treat AI-generated security artifacts as authoritative without independent verification.

 TIP